Childbirth Education For Simple Birth:

 A Perfect Latch

 Physicians and other health professionals who care for infants frequently feel the pressure of time when faced with a mother who is having difficulty with breastfeeding.
-Many breastfeeding problems, though, can be avoided or improved with some simple tips and hands-on help with latching on.
+Many feeding problems, though, can be avoided or improved with some simple tips and hands-on help with latching on.
 In this video, Dr. Jane Morton demonstrates how effective assistance can be given in just 15 minutes.

 The Marmet hand expression technique

 The Marmet technique of expressing breast milk with your hand is a fabulous alternative to using a breast pump.
-In fact, nothing can mimic the action of a breastfeeding baby better than you own fingers.
+In fact, nothing can mimic the action of a nursing baby better than you own fingers.
 Watch how it’s done!

 This video is extremely helpful for all new nursing moms.